MashkaCoder/push_swap/README.md

 # Push_swap
 [![Intro](https://img.shields.io/badge/Cursus-Push_swap-success?style=for-the-badge&logo=42)](https://github.com/MashkaCoder/push_swap.git)<br>
-The purpose of this project sort data on a stack, with a limited set of instructions, using the lowest possible number of actions. <br>
+The purpose of this project is sorting data on a stack, with a limited set of instructions, using the lowest possible number of actions. <br>
 ## Cloning <br>
 ```